Large Language Model Augmented Narrative Driven Recommendations: Experiments and Results

 \subsubsection{Datasets}

 We perform evaluations on an NDR dataset for point-of-interest (POI) recommendation \textsc{Pointrec} \cite{afzali2021pointrec}. \textsc{Pointrec} contains 112 realistic narrative queries (130 words long) obtained from discussion forums on Reddit and items pooled from baseline rankers.
 The items are annotated on a graded relevance scale by crowd-workers and/or discussion forum members and further validated by the dataset authors.
 The item collection $\mathcal{C}$ in \textsc{Pointrec} contains 700k POIs with metadata (category, city) and noisy text snippets describing the POI obtained from the Bing search engine.
 For test time ranking, we only rank the candidate items in the city and request category (e.g., ``Restaurants'') of the query available in \textsc{Pointrec} - this follows prior practice to exclude clearly irrelevant items \cite{liu2013preftrans, afzali2021pointrec}.
-We use user-item interaction datasets from Yelp to generate synthetic queries for training.
-Note also that we limit our evaluations to \textsc{Pointrec} since it presents the only publicly available and manually annotated test collection for NDR, to the best of our knowledge.
-Other datasets for NDR use document collections that are no longer publicly accessible \cite{koolen2016clefsvs}, contain sparse and noisy relevance judgments due to being determined with automatic rules \cite{eberhard2019ndrreddit, koolen2016clefsvs}, or lack realistic narrative queries \cite{hashemi2016overview}.
+We use user-item interaction datasets from Yelp to generate synthetic queries for training.\footnote{\url{https://www.yelp.com/dataset}} Note also that we limit our evaluations to \textsc{Pointrec} since it presents the only publicly available, manually annotated, and candidate pooled test collection for NDR, to our knowledge.
+Other datasets for NDR use document collections that are no longer publicly accessible \cite{koolen2016clefsvs}, contain sparse and noisy relevance judgments due to them being determined with automatic rules applied to discussion threads \cite{eberhard2019ndrreddit, koolen2016clefsvs}, lack pooling to gather candidates for judging relevance \cite{eberhard2019ndrreddit, koolen2016clefsvs}, or lack realistic narrative queries \cite{hashemi2016overview}.
 We leave the development of more robust test collections and evaluation methods for NDR to future work.